AdobeDocs/journey-optimizer.pt-BR/help/using/personalization/functions/dates.md

 ## Vincular ao início do dia {#truncate-day}

-A função `truncateToStartOfDay` é usada para modificar uma determinada data-hora, definindo-a para o início do dia com a hora definida como 00:00.
+A função `truncateToStartOfDay` é usada para modificar uma determinada data-hora definindo-a como o início do dia com a hora definida como 00:00.

 **Sintaxe**